-According to Pew Research Center’s February 2018 Mobile Fact Sheet, 77 percent of Americans use smart phones, which is more than double the number of smart-phone-owners reported just seven years earlier.
-It’s no surprise, then, that mobile devices and digital content have reshaped the way we communicate, personally as well as professionally.
-This isn’t just reflected in the medium of communication — digital, texting, streaming content, e-mail— but in the actual expressions themselves, from the short-hand of texting to emojis, and, most recently, a steady surge in vertical video.
+According to Pew Research Center’s February 2018 Mobile Fact Sheet, 77 percent of Americans use smartphones, which is more than double the number of smartphone-owners reported just seven years earlier.
+It’s no surprise, then, that mobile devices and digital content have reshaped the way we communicate, personally and professionally.
+This isn’t just reflected in the medium of communication — digital, texting, streaming content, email — but in the actual expressions themselves, from the shorthand of texting to emojis and, most recently, a steady surge in vertical video.

 What is vertical video?

-like 94 percent of current smartphone users, you held your phone upright, or vertically (think portrait
+like 94 percent of smartphone users, you hold your phone upright, or vertically (think portrait

 orientation on your phone’s camera), not turning it to the side.

 It makes sense that this is how our phone usage naturally evolved because this is the visual orientation of most social media platforms and the orientation of the phone in general — meant to fit easily in one hand while having a conversation or easy to hold while scrolling through feeds with your thumb.

 Of course, you can turn your phone sideways to shoot a video, but can you remember the last time you did it?
 Probably not.
 And if you did, you found out your video didn’t have that seamless proportion ratio to your social media outlet when you posted it.

 How did it happen?
 Inseparably from social media platforms and smartphones.
 It might be a bit of a chicken-or-egg endeavor to figure out whether it was the orientation of our phones or our increasing engagement with social media platforms, which are now just as likely to be built mobile-app-first with a desktop iteration a secondary concern.
 Regardless of the true answer, all of these factors have inextricably affected user-end design and the aesthetics of how we view — and shoot — video content.